dw-0/kiauh/README.md

 ## Instructions:

-For downloading this script it is best to have git installed on your machine or Raspberry Pi.
+For downloading this script it is best to have git already installed.
 If you haven't, please run `sudo apt-get install git -y` to install git first.
 You will need it anyways!

 After git is installed, use the following commands in the given order to download and execute the script.